 The essential oil (3%) should be diluted in a carrier oil ( vegetable oil).

-When bay laurel is intended as medicine, a trained and licensed herbalist or other knowledgeable health care provider should be consulted both regarding the correct dosage and to see if the herb is suitable.
+When bay laurel is intended as medicine, a trained and licensed herbalist or other knowledgeable healthcare providers should be consulted both regarding the correct dosage and to see if the herb is suitable.
+(1)